sshaper/web230_examples/README.md

 ## Installing Modules
 In order for the class-project builds to work you must install the modules.
 To do this just run the package.json file from the web230_examples folder "sudo npm install".

-You will have to also add the classProject database to MySQL.
-Navigate to mean-examples/sqlfiles/ and enter mysql -u root -p < classProject.sql.
-Enter your MySQL password.
-File will be uploaded and database will be created.

-Make sure you visit the mvc page in the course notes and look at the table for the class project.
-Read the descriptions for each project build as they will have more information specific to that project.

 ## Example Files
 The examples are as follows: